juji-io/site/blog/case-study-using-juji-cognitive-ai-chatbot-to-scale-student-recruitment-of-online-programs.md

 Adopting an AI chatbot is similar to having a human assistant, a responsible human supervisor should always check in on the chatbot from time to time, identifying mistakes it has made and teaching it new knowledge, especially right after its initial launch, to get the best value of the AI.
 As the AI chatbot has grown, supervisions could be reduced accordingly (e.g., from daily check to weekly check).

-Moreover, cognitive AI chatbots are still a novelty and many people are either unaware of their power or have had bad experiences with chatbots that can hardly perform any meaningful tasks.
-All these perceptions or experiences would deter people from engaging with an AI assistant.
+Moreover, cognitive AI chatbots are still a novelty and many people are unaware of their power or have had bad experiences with chatbots that can hardly perform any meaningful tasks.
+All these perceptions or experiences would deter people from engaging with a powerful, cognitive AI assistant like Alma.
 We thus strongly encourage organizations who adopt a cognitive AI chatbot to inform their website visitors explicitly what their chatbot can help with and encourage their visitors to engage with the chatbot, which not only will help improve visitor satisfaction but also offload the often unpleasant, repetitive work from human staff members.

 ## **Additional Resources**